 Regardless of my loyalty to the brand, I find it unusual that Pentax cameras rarely receive any praise.

 The Pentax K-1 Mark 1 has been my camera of choice since I bought it new in June 2017.
 It was the K-1’s specialization in night photography that prevented me from switching from Pentax to any other system.

 As part of this ongoing torture test, my K-1 has spent plenty of time under the night sky.

 The K-1 admittedly has a few drawbacks.
-But in the last few years that I’ve been doing landscape and night photography, I have yet to find any significant flaws that impact my shooting, workflow, or the quality of my work.
+In the last few years that I’ve been doing night and landscape photography, I have yet to find any significant flaws that impact my shooting, workflow, or the quality of my work.